-Now, I’m going to be honest here and say two things.
-First, I’m not an incredibly experienced grower.
-I can only share what has worked for me, and a lot of that is based on many hours of research.
-But, I have had great results, and am VERY satisfied with them.
-Second, this setup isn’t exactly the cheapest one around.
-You will be facing around $1000 to get started; however, this will pay itself off in the first grow.
-Let’s begin learning how to grow Cannabis indoors in Australia!
+Firstly: I’m not an incredibly experienced grower.
+I can only share what has worked for me… and a lot of that is based on many hours of research.
+I have had great results, however – and I am VERY satisfied with them.

 The following guide breaks down all of the items required into their own dedicated posts.
-Click the links to browse alternatives, or learn more information on why we selected what we did.
-This list can be played with however you wish; we actively encourage experimentation within your own growing operations.
+Click the links below to browse alternatives, or learn more on why we made the decisions we did.
+This list can be modified and ‘played with’ however you wish; we actively encourage experimentation within your own growing operations.

-This is an incredibly efficient LED grow light.
 You can purchase them in Australia at Quick Bloom Lights for $525!
-If you’re lucky, they’ll give you a discount if you ask them. 😉 It’s also purchasable on eBay for the same price, but occasionally you can find a discount code to get it cheaper!
-(Check OzBargin)
+If you’re lucky, they’ll give you a discount if you ask them. 😉 You can purchase it on eBay for the same price… but, occasionally you can find a discount code to get it cheaper!
+(Check OzBargain)

-A bit expensive, but the light will pay itself off in the long run; particularly over HPS lights.
-Take a look at our article on choosing the right grow light for more information on why the HLG 260W was chosen.
+A bit expensive, but the light will pay itself off in the long run; particularly in comparison to HPS lights.
+Take a look at our article on how to choose the right grow light for you, for more information on why the HLG 260W was chosen.

 You will also want to get yourself a 24-hour timer switch for $16 on eBay.
 This switch will allow you to program how long your lights are on for.

-Whether you pick up a tent or not is really up to you; but we highly advise it.
-For our list, we have used a 90cm x 50cm x 160cm grow tent, going for $89 on eBay.
+You can pick up a 90cm x 50cm x 160cm grow tent for $89 on eBay.
 We like this tent because it fits very nicely into a mirrored closet.
-It’s not very wide, but it’s sufficient for 3 smaller plants, or 1 very large, well-trained plant.
-But feel free to grab a 90cm x 90cm x 200cm tent!
+It’s not very wide, but it’s sufficient for 3 smaller plants, or 1 very large, well-trained plant….

 You can read more about selecting and maintaining your tent in our “Tents for Growing in Australia” article.

-Here’s a small list of strains that are easy to grow, organised into their genetic varieties.
+Here are some easy-to-grow strains, organised into their genetic varieties.
 It’s important to note that the non-auto-flowering plants’ finish time is based on their flowering time.
 Typically, you will vegetate your plants for 2-4 weeks before flipping them to flower – so add that on to their completion time.